JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2014-02-26-how-i-use-git-with-my-projects.md

 First, update master and tag the release.
 	$ git checkout master
-	Switched to branch 'master'

 	$ git merge --no-ff hotfix-1.2.1
-	Merge made by recursive.

 	$ git tag -a v1.2.1

 Next, include the bugfix in develop, too:

 	$ git checkout develop
-	Switched to branch 'develop'

 	$ git merge --no-ff hotfix-1.2.1
-	Merge made by recursive.

 	The one exception to the rule here is that, when a release branch currently exists, the hotfix changes need to be merged into that release branch, instead of develop.
 Back-merging the bugfix into the release branch will eventually result in the bugfix being merged into develop too, when the release branch is finished.
 (If work in develop immediately requires this bugfix and cannot wait for the release branch to be finished, you may safely merge the bugfix into develop now already as well.)

 Finally, remove the temporary branch:

 	$ git branch -d hotfix-1.2.1
-	Deleted branch hotfix-1.2.1 (was abbe5d6).

 ## NEVER PUSH YOUR CODE TO THE CENTRAL REPOSITORYUNTIL QA SIGNED OFF AND TESTED YOUR CHANGE!!!!!!

 	$ git push origin develop

 If you have any questions or comments please email me at <a href="mailto:john@johnathanmarksmith.com">john@johnathanmarksmith.com</a>

 Thanks, Johnathan Mark Smith
 {% include JB/setup %}